Micromagnetic study of spin transport in easy-plane antiferromagnetic insulators: Introduction

-\emph{Introduction--} On-demand control and long-distance transport of spin angular momentum in antiferromagnetic insulators (AFMIs) are among the cornerstones of modern spintronics.
-Negligible stray fields, operating at THz frequencies, and lack of Joule heating in AFMI make them suitable candidates for miniaturization of next-generation ultrafast spintronic-logic devices \cite{AFMreviewManchon,AFMreviewHelen}.
+On-demand control and long-distance transport of spin angular momentum in antiferromagnetic insulators (AFMIs) is among the cornerstones of modern spintronics.
+Negligible stray fields, operating at THz frequencies, and the lack of Joule heating in AFMI make them suitable candidates for the miniaturization of next-generation ultrafast spintronic-logic devices \cite{AFMreviewManchon,AFMreviewHelen}.

-In collinear AFMIs with uniaxial easy-axis magnetic anisotropy, like hematite below the Morin transition \cite{MorrishHematite}, two circularly polarized magnon eigenmodes have opposite helicity.
+In collinear AFMIs with uniaxial easy-axis magnetic anisotropy, such as hematite below the Morin transition temperature \cite{MorrishHematite}, two circularly polarized magnon eigenmodes have opposite helicity.
 Each circularly polarized magnon mode carries one unit of spin angular momentum $\pm \hbar$.
-This spin angular momentum can be transported across micrometer distances, as recently demonstrated in nonlocal spin detection experiments in the \textit{easy-axis} phase of hematite $\alpha-\rm{Fe_2 O_3}$ \cite{tunableLongDistanceKlaui,2020NanoL..20..306R}.
+This spin angular momentum can be transported across micrometer distances, as recently demonstrated in nonlocal spin detection experiments in the \textit{easy-axis} collinear phase of hematite $\alpha$-Fe$_2$O$_3$ \cite{tunableLongDistanceKlaui,2020NanoL..20..306R}.
 The sign of the spin accumulation in nonlocal spin transport measurements encodes the polarization of the transmitted spin angular momentum via magnons.

-However, in the \textit{easy-plane} AFMIs, like hematite above the Morin transition \cite{MorrishHematite}, the two orthogonal magnon eigenmodes are linearly polarized and thus typically do not carry any net spin angular momentum.
-However, recently, Refs. \onlinecite{lebrun_long-distance_2020,han_birefringence-like_2020,2020ApPhL.117x2405R,2022JMMM..54368631R,akash1} reported transport of spin angular momentum on the micrometer scale.
-Some of these experiments also showed a magnetic field and spatial dependent sign change of the spin accumulation, and thus of the magnon polarization \cite{2020ApPhL.117x2405R,akash1}.
-In these articles, the authors attributed their observations to a birefringence-like effect \cite{lebrun_long-distance_2020,han_birefringence-like_2020} and a Hanle-like effect \cite{akash1,akash2}.
-The latter includes an analytical theory based on a pseudo-spin model \cite{AkashMajorTheory} where the Dzyaloshinskii-Moriya (DM) interaction plays a crucial role in explaining the sign change.
+On the contrary, the two orthogonal magnon eigenmodes in the \textit{easy-plane} AFMIs are linearly polarized and thus typically do not carry any net spin angular momentum.
+However, recently, Refs. \onlinecite{lebrun_long-distance_2020,han_birefringence-like_2020,2020ApPhL.117x2405R,2022JMMM..54368631R,akash1} reported the transport of spin angular momentum on the micrometer scale in the easy-plane phase of hematite.
+Above the Morin transition temperature, hematite is a canted AFMI or weak ferromagnet with easy-plane anisotropy \cite{MorrishHematite}.
+Some of these experiments also showed a magnetic field and spatial-dependent sign change of the spin accumulation, and thus of the magnon polarization \cite{2020ApPhL.117x2405R,akash1}.